 This paper asks whether people's social identities are fungible, and if they are, how do people come to identify with specific groups?
-In their seminal paper on economics and identity, Akerlof and Kranton (2000) detail how identities affect a host of other outcomes of interest to economists, including human capital acquisition, labor market participation and poverty.
+In their seminal paper, Akerlof and Kranton (2000) detail how identities affect a host of outcomes of interest to economists, including human capital acquisition, labor market participation and poverty.
 The important role identity plays is also salient in the current political environment.
-Both commentators and scholars have linked the effects of globalization, immigration and rising inequality to a shift away from a now lower-status working class identity towards a nationalist one across both Europe and the US (e.g. Shayo 2009).
-The political repercussions of these identity changes can be seen in Brexit, the resurgence of the far right in European elections, and Donald Trump's election victory.
-Arguably, similar forces have played out in India with the ascent of Narendra Modi and the Bharatiya Janata Party on the back of a surge in Hindu Nationalism.
+Both commentators and scholars have linked the effects of globalization, immigration and rising inequality to a shift away from a now lower-status working class identity towards a nationalist one across both Europe and the US (Shayo 2009).
+These identity shifts have also been linked to changes in trade policies and opposition to globalization (Grossman and Helpman 2018), with the political repercussions seen in Brexit, the resurgence of the far right in European elections, and Donald Trump's election victory.
+Arguably, similar forces have played out in India with the ascent of Narendra Modi and the Bharatiya Janata Party (BJP) on the back of a surge in Hindu Nationalism.

 While it is straightforward to motivate why we are interested in identity choices and how they affect economic behavior, measuring identity choices is challenging.
-Broadly speaking, the existing literature has relied on ethnographic or historical case studies, on surveys, and on lab experiments.
+Broadly speaking, the existing literature has relied on ethnographic or historical case studies, on survey questions about identification, and on lab experiments.
 Case studies can provide important insights but are often very specific and evaluating causal arguments is hard.
-Surveys offer the possibility of broad representative samples, but it is less clear whether the stated identities reflect day-to-day economic behavior.
+Surveys offer the possibility of broad representative samples, but it is less clear whether the self-reported identities reflect day-to-day economic behavior.
 Finally, experiments can provide rich revealed-preference data but they are necessarily limited in scope to a particular time, place, and population (often students at American universities).
-A more recent strand of the literature uses naturally occurring data to understand how social identities can affect the behavior of judges (Shayo and Zussman 2011) team production (Hjort 2014), conflict (Depetris-Chauvin and Durante 2017), and grading decisions (Feld et al. 2016; Lavy et al. 2018).
-Our study builds on these recent advances.
+A more recent strand of the literature uses naturally occurring data to understand how social identities can affect the behavior of judges (Shayo and Zussman 2011), team production (Hjort 2014), conflict (Depetris-Chauvin and Durante 2017), and grading decisions (Feld et al. 2016; Lavy et al. 2018).
+We build on these recent advances.

 Our approach starts from the observation that consumption choices are both widely documented and are affected by the norms and taboos of groups people identify with.
 Since different groups have different norms, consumption choices have the potential to reveal the consumer's identity.
+For example, conditional on prices and income, a Muslim who consumes pork identifies less with his religion than a Muslim who abstains from pork.
 We explore whether this insight can help better understand identity choices.
 By drawing on standard and readily-available consumption data as well as well-established tools for analyzing them, we can investigate multiple determinants of identity among a large and representative population over a long period of time.
 Turning the question around, we also ask whether ideas from social identity research can improve our understanding of consumer behavior.

 Our setting is food consumption in India, where given the high levels of malnutrition, dietary choices driven by identity also have significant health implications.
 Two features make the Indian setting particularly suitable for implementing our approach.
-First, India is characterized by deep ethnic and linguistic divisions (Basu et al. 2016; Reich et al. 2009).
+First, India is characterized by deep ethnic and linguistic divisions (Basu et al. 2016; Fearon 2003; Reich et al. 2009).
 At the same time, it is also religiously diverse, with members of the same ethnicity often distributed across different religions and castes.
 This provides well-defined sets of (potential) identities that individuals can choose from.
 Second, food consumption in India is associated with strong norms and taboos.
 In the words of noted anthropologist Arjun Appadurai (1988):